background

 Ending Number of Employees 96k 93k 90k 88k

-4. Quarterly Employee Attrition Rate Analysis
+4. Attrition Rate Calculation Example

 The final step is to take the number of churned employees in each quarter and divide it by the average number of employees for the period.

-• Average Number of Employees = 98k
+Quarter Churned Employees Average Number of Employees Quarterly Attrition

-Therefore, we can derive that our hypothetical company improved its employee retention rate over time, since the attrition rate declined from 12.2% in Q1-22 to 4.6% in Q2-22.
+Therefore, we can derive that our hypothetical company improved its employee retention rate over time since the attrition rate declined from 12.2% in Q1-22 to 4.6% in Q2-22.

 Comments